jaypeeds/StarTracker/ReadMe.md

 # Star Tracker

-Control of a stepepr motor for a "Barn Door Tracker"
+Control of a stepper motor for a "Barn Door Tracker"

 ## Sequence on GPIO ports